 1 Samuel 29 is an unusual scene.
 David has aligned himself with King Achish and the Philistine army as they attack Israel.
 The other Philistine warriors realize the danger of having David, the famous Israeli warrior, in their ranks.
 They suspect that he has a plot to turn on them and once again be the Israeli hero.

-When David returns to Ziklag, he discovers that it has been raided by the Amalekites.
-Ziklag, his hometown, had been burned and the enemy had taken the women and all who were in it, including his two wives.
+When David returns to Ziklag, he discovers that the Amalekites have raided it.
+Ziklag, his hometown, had been burned, and the enemy had taken the women and all who were in it, including his two wives.

 David’s men were very discouraged, bitter in spirit, and wanted to stone David to death.